Siouxland Forecast: April 24, 2020

 Sunday is in great shape with mostly sunny skies and a high of about 69°.

-Monday is likely going to be the warmest of the extended forecast – we’re anticipating a partly sunny day with and afternoon high of 76°.
-Another disturbance looks to stir up some thunderstorms beginning late Monday night and lasting until midday Tuesday.
-It’ll become breezy as we cool down a bit.
-Highs for most of next week will straddle the 70° mark.
+Monday is likely going to be the warmest of the extended forecast – we’re anticipating a partly sunny day with an afternoon high of 76°.
+Another disturbance looks to stir up some thunderstorms beginning late Monday night and lasting until midday Tuesday based on current information.

+It’ll become breezy as we cool down a bit going forward through the next work week.
+Highs will straddle the 70° mark with some drier weather taking hold for Wednesday, Thursday, and Friday.

 Enjoy the weekend!